hanselviva/v4/content/projects/WaterMyPlants.md

 showInProjects: true
 ---

-Built alongside a team of Lambda School WebDev students in an AGILE environment.
-'Water My Plants' reminds users to water their plants.
+Built alongside a team of Lambda School Web Dev students, 'Water My Plants' reminds users to water their plants.
 The app is complete from frontend to backend functionalities.